nataliaspeck/git-guide/README.md

 ## .gitignore

 The `.gitignore`  file tells git which files (or patterns) it should ignore.
 You can view an simple example in this repo.

+## stash

+The `git stash` command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.

+At this point you're free to make changes, create new commits, switch branches, and perform any other Git operations; then come back and re-apply your stash when you're ready.

+You can use `git stash list` to list all your saved stashes.
+Git keeps the order like an array of stashes (stash{0}, stash{1}...)

+We use `git stash pop` to apply a stash and delete it from the list.
+In other hand, we use `git stash apply` to apply a stash but keeping it in the list for previous use.

+To clear your stash, use `git stash clear`.